handk85/homepage/README.md

 ## Customize for your own

-### Remove Google analytics code

-`public/index.html` conatins code snipet for Google analytics.
-Please remove the code snippet or replace the tracking code with yours.

 ### Data

 All your publication, service, education, and work experience should be stored in `public/data/` in YAML format.